Pecs101/listbulkdelete-csharp/README.md

 # ListBulkDelete
-Simple c# implementation of list bulk delete
+Simple c# implementation of bulk delete items in a list.

 ### Imports: